-- The next level up from the basic intercom is the telephone entry system.
+The next level up from the basic intercom is the telephone entry system for your gate.
 This system is advanced beyond the intercom system in its ability to connect point of entry communications with others via a phone number.
 Telephone entry systems include a component installed at the gate.
 This unit may be connected with a dedicated phone line, shared phone line or Wi-Fi enabled.
 The unit will include a “call button” that is programmed to call those authorized to open the gate.
 Those at the gate will communicate with others from the unit over the phone.
 Those on the phone will select one of the numbers on their keypad to open the gate.
 Telephone entry systems will also include a keypad for entrants to use a code to open the gate or select alternate authorized phone numbers.
 Telephone entry systems will typically also include some advanced features such as call waiting, call forwarding, one-time programmable entry codes, programmable time zones for the gate to be open, etc.

 The most advanced access control device is a computerized entry system.
 Computerized entry systems will include a primary unit that includes the circuitry for processing and storing information.
 Connected to this primary unit may be multiple secondary units that utilize the primary unit for validation and recording entry requests.
 Computerized entry systems will be connected via a data line or Wi-Fi.
 Programming may be completed remotely or at the unit via a laptop.
 Computerized entry systems allow you to control multiple points of entry that can include gates and doors.
 The system allows you to program each point of entry parameters and individual user parameters.
 Computerized entry systems will often have the same appearance and functionality as a telephone entry system but will also include more specific point of entry and user parameters, and high-level reporting functionality.

-- The facility is a food service manufacturing plant.
+The facility is a food service manufacturing plant.
 Due to FDA regulations, it must be closed during business hours.
 The operation has several key employees, over 50 regular employees, scheduled services and non-scheduled deliveries.
 This facility will undoubtedly need an ability to communicate from the gate to those who have an ability to open the gate.